code-423n4/2023-05-base/README.md

 | [`L1BlockNumber`](https://github.com/ethereum-optimism/optimism/blob/382d38b7d45bcbf73cb5e1e3f28cbd45d24e8a59/packages/contracts-bedrock/contracts/legacy/L1BlockNumber.sol)         | L2       | [`Proxy`](https://github.com/ethereum-optimism/optimism/blob/382d38b7d45bcbf73cb5e1e3f28cbd45d24e8a59/packages/contracts-bedrock/contracts/universal/Proxy.sol) | Legacy contract for accessing latest known L1 block number, replaced by `L1Block`     |

 - Legacy code that doesn't affect bedrock.*

+# Known Issues

+*Previously known and documented risks will not be will not be accepted as valid findings.

+*There is an edge case in which ETH deposited to the OptimismPortal by a contract can be irrecoverably stranded:

+When a deposit transaction fails to execute, the sender's account balance is still credited with the mint value.
+However, if the deposit's L1 sender is a contract, the tx.origin on L2 will be aliased, and this aliased address will receive the minted on L2.
+In general the contract on L1 will not be able to recover these funds.We have documented this risk and encourage users to take advantage of our CrossDomainMessenger contracts which provide additional safety measures.

+*Deposit grieffing by filling up the MAX_RESOURCE_LIMIT

+This issue is mitigated by PR 5064, which does not completely resolve the issue but does increase the cost of a sustained grieffing attack.
+A more complete fix will require architectural changes.

+*There are various 'foot guns' in the bridge which may arise from misconfiguring a token.
+Examples include:

+Having both (or neither of) the local and remote tokens be OptimismMintable.
+Tokens which dynamically alter the amount of a token held by an account, such as fee-on-transfer and rebasing tokens.
+To minimize complexity our bridge design does not try to prevent all forms of developer and user error.

+*When running in non-archive mode op-geth has difficulty executing deep reorgs.
+We are working on a fix.

 # Build & Tests